-There’s no single best method for doing this, but many marketers are finding “sustainability storytelling” to be a powerful way to educate.
-It’s also best to communicate your sustainability initiatives in a measurable and meaningful way that demonstrate your greater purpose.
+It’s also best to convey your sustainability initiatives in a measurable and meaningful way that demonstrate your greater purpose.

 2. Avoid Greenwashing (Your Customers Will See Right Through It)

 Greenwashing is when a company deceitfully markets themselves as environmentally friendly, often without implementing any green business practices in reality.
 It’s a scheme used to pull in consumers who prefer to buy from environmentally conscious brands, and it’s become so rampant over the years that it’s prompted the need for increased regulation.

 Most greenwashing involves exploiting marketing messages by using “green” statements that are vague, irrelevant, or false.

 You can see the potential issues here.
 Civil legal action, for starters.
 Not to mention mistrust and confusion among both prospective and existing customers.

 So before you jump on the green marketing bandwagon, brush up on the current government regulations on sustainability claims.

 It’s not enough to talk the talk.
 A committed green manufacturing company should align its brand ethos with a purpose-driven mission.

 Adding something to your mission statement or putting a blurb on your website worked in the 90’s.
 Today, crafting a sustainability marketing strategy starts with defining a clear purpose.
 Start by thinking about sustainability in terms of a “reversed” equation: how can you be a mission with a company – not a company with a mission?